alphagov/pay-selfservice/README.md

 Run in two separate terminals:
 1. `npm run cypress:server`

-    _This runs both the Cypress server and Mountebank which is the virtualisation server used for stubbing out external API calls._
+    _This runs both the Cypress server and @govuk-pay/run-amock which is the mock server used for stubbing out external API calls.

 2. Either:
 - `npm run cypress:test` to run headless